A road bike groupset is the collection of components that make you stop and go — in other words, the drivetrain, shifters and brakes.

 Performance Campagnolo groupsets: Potenza and Chorus

 Potenza launched in 2016 as another rival for Ultegra.
-It combines higher-end features like a four-arm crankset with the dropped inner shift lever found on Veloce and Athena groupsets, which is easier to reach from the drops but limits you to one downshift.
+It combines higher-end features such as a four-arm crankset with the dropped inner shift lever found on the now-discontinued Veloce and Athena groupsets, which is easier to reach from the drops but limits you to one downshift.
 It comes in 2x11 gearing.
-Potenza has more or less replaced the Athena groupset, but Campagnolo still lists Athena Triple (3x11) in its line-up.
+Potenza has effectively replaced the Athena groupset.

 Sitting just below the range-topping Campagnolo Record family is the 11-speed Chorus.
 It uses light alloys, carbon fibre and titanium in its construction, and sits between Shimano Ultegra and Dura-Ace, or SRAM Force and SRAM Red.